 Even more info:

 Go to the info page for Elfshadow to see a list of novels and short stories featuring Danilo, Elaith, and Arilyn.

 Moonblades were designed to be a test of kingship, a visual symbol of the right and fitness to rule.
 But over the years, concept creep has set in.
 For those who are in need of clarification, consider, if you will, an imaginary conversation that I’ll call…

 A CONNECTICUT GAMER IN KING ARTHUR’S COURT

 I woke up in a stable, though I’ll be damned if I could tell you how I got here.
 One minute, I’m racing an approaching thunderstorm so I can level up before logging out, the next, I’m face down in straw.
-Everything hurt, and I smelled like a KFC Double Down that had been left in the fryer a little too long.
+Everything hurt, and I smelled like a bucket of KFC that had been left in the fryer a little too long.

 “Huh.
 Like Drizzt’s panther?”